 Somehow there is another crystal leaf between my fingers.
 On their own, without my help, they put the leaf on my tongue, and a cold clearness spreads through me.

 The moment my mind puts itself back together, I know what happened.
-I was a fool, so lost in worry for Queen Eidothea that I did not heed my path, did not take note of the fog that followed me until it was too late and the toxins seeped into my body, turning my mind as blurry and disconnected as the fog itself.
+I was a fool, so lost in worry for Queen Eidothea that I didn’t heed my path, didn’t take note of the fog that followed me until it was too late and the toxins seeped into my body, turning my mind as blurry and disconnected as the fog itself.

 I cover my mouth and nose with both hands, and I run.
-As fast as my sore feet can carry me, I run down the path, and it does not take long before the fog begins to thin and I think it’s safe to stop.
+As fast as my sore feet can carry me, I run down the path, and it doesn’t take long before the fog begins to thin and I think it’s safe to stop.

 But the moment I do, I feel a presence behind me that chills me to the bone, and I turn to see the fog gathering, crawling in on itself until it resembles a person, a shadow of smoke and ashes.